 This is a significant omission because developing correct persistent data structures is rather error-prone.
-Since memory stores are typically persisted out of order, one has to use special low-level instructions for flushing the cache in order to ensure a correct persist ordering.
+Since memory stores are typically persisted out of order, one has to use special lowlevel instructions for flushing the cache in order to ensure a correct persist ordering.
 Moreover, such persistent implementations are virtually impossible to test and debug, as one would have to use custom hardware to simulate crashes and check correct recovery from them.

 To close this gap, we consider the formal verification of (multi-threaded) programs running over NVM.
 To this end, we adapt the well-known Owicki-Gries (OG) proof system [Owicki and Gries 1976], and develop POG (Persistent OG), the first program logic for reasoning about NVM programs.
 We show that the POG proof system is sound with respect to the Intel-x86 persistency semantics.
-We focus on Intel-x86 as it is a ubiquitous architecture with a formally-defined persistency model.